masasam/dotfiles/README.md

    Sylpheed configuration file and mail data.

-   As mail arrives, it will be synchronized to dropbox so you do not have to think about backup.
+   As mail arrives, it will be synchronized to dropbox so you don't have to think about backup.

-Do not forget to make dropbox 2 step verification.
+Don't forget to make dropbox 2 factor authentication.

 # ArchLinux install